 For Fun: Sharable Video for a Social Internet

 Going viral (barf, hate myself for using the term) is a perfect, unpredictable storm.
-But can you influence the wind patterns, stoke the clouds, and capitalize on weather patterns to occasionally manufacture a little lightning?
+But can you influence the wind patterns, stoke the clouds, and capitalize on weather trends to occasionally manufacture a little lightning?
 Absolutely.

 Unpacking and obsessively analyzing the psychology and seemingly random dumb magic behind what makes an idea or video share has been the focus of my career (and a handful of my Google Summit presentations) thus far.
 Creating things that individuals will like is one thing.
 Creating something that publishers want to promote is another.
 Get you a girl who can do both.
 My work has been featured in: